mavlink/mavros/mavros/README.md

 ROS repository has binary packages for Ubuntu x86, amd64 (x86\_64) and armhf (ARMv7).
 Kinetic also support Debian Jessie amd64 and arm64 (ARMv8).

-Just use `apt-get` for installation:
+Just use `apt` for installation:

-    sudo apt-get install ros-kinetic-mavros ros-kinetic-mavros-extras
+    sudo apt install ros-foxy-mavros

 Then install GeographicLib datasets by running the `install_geographiclib_datasets.sh` script: